 At the end of the minimum eight year qualifying period, you will accrue one year of subsidy entitlement for every financial year during which you complete 20 days of service.

 Reservists have the option of shortening the qualifying period by serving full-time for more than a continuous six month period during one financial year.
 This is equivalent to two years out of your eight year qualifying period.
-The continuous full-time service allowance is not applicable once the qualifying period has been completed.
+The continuous full-time service allowance isn’t applicable once the qualifying period has been completed.

 Which banks offer this subsidy?

-Our senior mortgage brokers will fully assess your situation and ask you what you want to achieve with your home loan so they can find you an option that best suits your needs.
+Our senior mortgage brokers will throughly assess your situation and ask you what you want to achieve with your home loan so they can find you an option that best suits your needs.
 Call us on 1300 889 743 today.